rit-construct-makerspace/access-control-firmware/README.md

-# access-control-firmware
+# Access Control Firmware

-Embedded firmware for our access control system.
+This repository contains the firmware for our makerspace access control system, to allow for automatic OTA updates.

+Hardware for this system, as well as the main documentation, can be found in the [access-control-hardware](https://github.com/rit-construct-makerspace/access-control-hardware) repository.

+Licensed CC-BY-NC-SA 4.0.